python/cpython/Doc/library/stdtypes.rst

    Split the binary sequence into subsequences of the same type, using *sep* as the delimiter string.
 If *maxsplit* is given, at most *maxsplit* splits are done, the *rightmost* ones.
-If *sep* is not specified or ``None``, any subsequence consisting solely of ASCII whitespace is a separator.
+If *sep* is not specified or ``None``, any subsequence consisting solely of ASCII :term:`whitespace` is a separator.
    Except for splitting from the right, :meth:`rsplit` behaves like :meth:`split` which is described in detail below.